nasa/Common-Metadata-Repository/search-app/api_docs.md

 #### Find collections by tag parameters

 Collections can be found by searching for associated tags.
 The following tag parameters are supported.
+When `exclude_tag_namespace` parameter is provided, any collections that are associated with the specified tag namespaces in the `exclude_tag_namespace` parameter value are excluded from the search result.

 * tag_namespace
   * options: ignore_case, pattern